Sidney Psalms: Desperation to reconnect with God

 Stanza three shows the speaker becoming desperate to reconnect with God, continuously pleading to God until the end of the psalm.
-It begins with "Send thy truth and light, Let them guide me right" (Sidney, 2009, p.
-83).
-This shows that the speaker is asking God to guide him again through the use of "truth and light" (Sidney, 2009, p.
-83).
+It begins with "Send thy truth and light, Let them guide me right".
+This shows that the speaker is asking God to guide him again through the use of "truth and light".
 The light represents something pure and innocent and in this case may be a glimpse of light from Heaven.
-The speaker appears to have lost his way somehow and asks God to send him things to guide him again, to what he labels as "thy hill most holy" (Sidney, 2009, p.
-83).
-He goes on further, in his desperate plea, by saying, "To God's altars tho Will I boldly go" (Sidney, 2009, p.
-84) in stanza four.
+The speaker appears to have lost his way somehow and asks God to send him things to guide him again, to what he labels as "thy hill most holy".
+He goes on further, in his desperate plea, by saying, "To God's altars tho Will I boldly go" in stanza four.
 Here, the speaker is shown to claim that he would do anything for God in order to be reconnected with him.
-This leads into stanza five where he says, "Then, lo, then I will With sweet music's skill Grateful meaning show thee: Then, God, yea, my God, I will sing abroad What great thanks I owe thee."
-(Sidney, 2009, p.
-84).
+This leads into stanza five where he says, "Then, lo, then I will With sweet music's skill Grateful meaning show thee: Then, God, yea, my God, I will sing abroad What great thanks I owe thee.".
 The speaker here is saying that he will sing to everyone of God's glory and of how he owes thanks to God.
-The desperation to reconnect with God is continuous throughout the stanza, especially when he refers to God as "my God" (Sidney, 2009, p.
-84).
+The desperation to reconnect with God is continuous throughout the stanza, especially when he refers to God as "my God".
 Referring to God as his God establishes that he has complete faith in God.
-Further on in the stanza, when it says "I will sing abroad what great thanks I owe thee" (Sidney, 2009, p.
-84) the speaker informs that he would sing loudly to those around him about God's greatness and how he is thankful for all God does for him.
+Further on in the stanza, when it says "I will sing abroad what great thanks I owe thee" the speaker informs that he would sing loudly to those around him about God's greatness and how he is thankful for all God does for him.